 Nyquist Sampling Theorem

-The Nyquist rate denotes the minimum sampling rate required to avoid aliasing, where aliasing describes signals that are indistinguishable from one another, i.e. the sampled signal (discrete) does not accurately represent the change of the signal (continuous) as the peaks and troughs of the signal have not be captured.
+The Nyquist rate denotes the minimum sampling rate required to avoid aliasing, where aliasing describes signals that are indistinguishable from one another, i.e. the sampled signal (discrete) does not accurately represent the change of the signal (continuous) as the peaks and troughs of the signal have not been captured.

 The Nyquist rate states that the sampling frequency should be at least twice the bandwidth of a bandlimited signal or channel, which is denoted in